pyro-x/nd0191-c3-react-native/README.md

 #### `npm start` or `yarn start`

 Runs the app in development mode.
-Open [http://localhost:19002](http://localhost:19002) in a web browser to view the development server.
 Use the **Expo Go** app on your iOS or Android device and scan the QR code to open the app on your device.

 #### `npm run android` or `yarn android`